A Fused Gaussian Process Model for Very Large Spatial Data: Synthetic Examples

-In this section, several simulation examples are provided to demonstrate the robust performance of the FGP and its computational efficiency.
-A massive sea surface temperature (SST) dataset is used to illustrate the inferential benefits of the FGP.
-All methods were implemented in MATLAB R2015b, and the MATLAB function \emph{fmincon} was used to carry out numerical optimization.
-The simulation studies were carried out on a 4-core HP system with Intel Xeon x5650 CPU and 12 Gigabytes memory.
-The analysis of the SST data was carried out using 16 cores, and computation for the variance of predictions over entire region of interest is accomplished through parallel computing.
+In this section, several simulation examples are provided to demonstrate the robustness under misspecified covariance families and nonstationary performance of FGP as well as its computational efficiency.
+We apply FGP to analyze a massive sea surface temperature (SST) dataset, and make comparisons with other existing methods as well.
+In all examples, the FGP is implemented in MATLAB R2018b with the MATLAB function \emph{fmincon} used for numerical optimization.
+The simulation studies are carried out on a 4-core HP system with Intel Xeon x5650 CPU and 12 Gigabytes memory.
+The analysis of the SST data is carried out using 16 cores, and computation for the variance of predictions over entire region of interest is accomplished through parallel computing.
+Several figures are generated using the \texttt{ggplot2} package \citep{Wickham2016} and the \textsf{R} software \citep{R}.